MileHacker Logo

 • Utilize local supermarkets for groceries (Carrefour, Conad).

-• Dine at "trattorias" or "osterias" off the beaten path from tourist areas for a better deal.
+• Dine at "trattorias" or "osterias" away from main tourist areas for a better deal.

 • Travel during shoulder seasons (April-May, September-October) for lower prices.